mazimez/laravel-hands-on/README.md

 try to follow this approach in all of you projects, this will make it easy to update your `rules` without effecting your `logics`.

+## DIY (Do It Yourself)

+Here are some additional tasks you can undertake:

+- in our example, most of our middleware's only check things with logged-in user but middleware can be used to check things in request like parameters, headers etc. so try to make more middleware like that.

 ## Reference

 1. [Laravel Documentation for Middleware](https://laravel.com/docs/10.x/middleware)